uswds/uswds-docs/_components/button/guidance/implementation.md

 - The examples demonstrate how to use button elements.
 To use a button style on a link, add the `usa-button` class to your link.
 - To use a different style button on your link, add button variant classes in addition to `usa-button`.
+- Combine any standard button variant with `usa-button--outline` to create their outlined variant such as `.usa-button.usa-button--success.usa-button--outline`.
 - Use the browser-native `disabled` attribute for any disabled button.
 Don't use `usa-button--disabled`, which is intended only for debugging and prototyping.